bevyengine/bevy-website/release-content/0.15/release-notes/15800_Add_mesh_picking_backend_and_MeshRayCast_system_parameter.md

 3. The hit information from each backend is combined and sorted to produce a coherent [`HoverMap`], which lists which entities each pointer is hovering over.
 4. High level events (both ordinary events and observers!) are emitted for each hovered entity, capturing complex behavior such as clicking, dragging or releasing various objects.

-In Bevy 0.15, we're shipping with UI, sprite and mesh backends.
+In Bevy 0.15, we're shipping three first-party picking backends for UI, sprites, and meshes.
 Each of these comes with its own caveats for now:

 - UI: both the legacy [`Interaction`] and new [`PickingInteraction`] components exist [for now](https://github.com/bevyengine/bevy/issues/15550), with subtle behavioral differences.
 - Sprites: picking always uses the full rectangle, and [alpha transparency is not taken into account](https://github.com/bevyengine/bevy/issues/14929).